-The Vikings also engaged in trade, and their ships were instrumental in securing new revenues for the Nordic people of the time.
+The Vikings also engaged in farming, fishing, and trade, and their ships were instrumental in securing new revenues for the Nordic people of the time.
 Such ships have survived to this day, and the world’s best-preserved Viking ships can be seen in the Viking Ship Museum in Oslo, Norway.
 The museum houses ships that were carried to shore so that they could be used in burial rituals for their affluent Viking owners.

 Viking names – religious and environmental influences

-During the Viking Age, Christianity rose in popularity, to a point where it replaced the old Nordic religion and pantheon of the time.
+During the Viking Age, Christianity rose in popularity to a point where it replaced the old Nordic religion and pantheon of the time.

 The influence of the Nordic pantheon on the naming practices of the Viking Age was significant: boys and girls were often named after divinities.
 Boys were often named after Thor, the famous Mjolnir-wielding god of thunder, with names such as Toke, Tora, Troels, and Thorsten.

 On the other hand, girls were often named Inge after the god Ing and Thurid after the god Thor.

 Names related to the enemies of Nordic deities were also popular, many of them being names of animals – the National Museum of Denmark singles out Jörmungandr (“the Midgard serpent”) and the wolf Fenrir as examples.

 Vikings were thus sometimes named Ulf (“wolf”), Bjørn (“bear”), or Orm (“serpent”), as a recognition of the importance of these mythical creatures in the Viking culture of the time.